HichamBC/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9) 8-print_base16.c is a program that prints all the numbers of base 16 in lowercase.
 10) 9-print_comb.c is a program that prints all possible combinations of single-digit numbers.
 11) 100-print_comb3.c is a program that prints all possible different combinations of two digits.
+12) 101-print_comb4.c is a program that prints all possible different combinations of three digits.